 While a popular lube for anal play, shortening does not work well with condoms.
 As it is oil-based it can decrease the strength of condoms.
 While it is safe to ingest it may stain bedding and requires soap and water to wash off.
 Since it wasn’t particularly formulated for vaginal usage, there will always be a chance that it will irritate the vagina.

 While this may be a popular choice for couples in a pinch, it is not the most effective lubricant for long term use.
 While saliva may provide short term moisture, it soon dries out.

 According to experts, it’s not slippery enough to be considered an effective lube.
-Also nearly half of all cases of rectal gonorrhea may be prevented if men did not use their partner’s saliva as lube for anal sex.
+Also, nearly half of all cases of rectal gonorrhea may be prevented if men did not use their partner’s saliva as lube for anal sex.
 This finding was due to a study published by Sexually Transmitted Infections focusing on men who have sex with men.

-This is because men who suffer from pharyngeal gonorrhea infection may substantially increase risk for rectal infections when that partner’s saliva is used as a lubricant during anal sex.
+This is because men who suffer from pharyngeal gonorrhea infection may substantially increase the risk for rectal infections when that partner’s saliva is used as a lubricant during anal sex.

 7. Petroleum Jelly